heyx3/Bplus.jl/docs/Utilities.md

 Much of this section requires some familiarity with Julia macros and metaprogramming, a.k.a. code that generates code.
 It's also heavily inspired by the *MacroTools* package. also builds off of the *MacroTools* package.

+* `visit_exprs(to_do, root)` visits every expression, like `MacroTools.prewalk` but without modifying the expression and with more info that helps to pinpoint the location of each sub-expression.
 * `FunctionMetadata(expr)` strips out top-level information from a function definition.
 In particular it checks for doc-strings, `@inline`, and `@generated`.
 For example, `FunctionMetadata(quote "Multiplies x by 5" @inline f(x) = x*5 end)` creates an instance of `FunctionMetadata("Multiplies x by 5", true, false, :( f(x) = x*5 ))`.
   * If you pass some invalid syntax into `FunctionMetadata(expr)`, it outputs `nothing` rather than throwing an error.
 This lets you more easily check whether an expression is a valid function definition or not.
 However it doesn't check the core expression (e.x. `f(x) = x*5`); only the things surrounding it.
   * You can turn an instance back into the original expression with `MacroTools.combinedef(fm::FunctionMetadata)::Expr`.